dmidlo/histdata.com-tools/README.md

 downstream training code does not need to parse report JSON or join separate quality tables to assemble a training row.

+When the engine intentionally skips a target-rule evaluation—for example, a semantic scan of a ZIP whose matching extracted CSV is preferred—the report adds optional `metadata.quality_engine` reconciliation metadata.
+Its `histdatacom.quality-skip-events.v1` event list records a stable reason code, rule ID, target kind, and publish-safe format/timeframe/symbol/period axis; it never records local paths or row samples.
+Events and aggregate reason/rule counts are deterministically bounded with explicit omission metadata.
+The same contract is projected into bounded runtime payloads as `quality_engine`, and the human summary reports planned, executed, and skipped evaluation totals.
+The existing `skipped_duplicate_archive_rule_evaluation_count` remains for compatible consumers.

 Use `--repo-quality` when the same quality run should also update the local repo helper file with bounded per-instrument quality summaries: